 You may also consider using actual chocolates of different shapes and sizes as a class activity like two of my colleagues and friends did in their classrooms:

-For members we have Word docs and solutions.
+For members we have an editable Word docx and solutions.